didiersmith/steve/chapters/the-island.md

 "Of course we do," Vincent responded, pointing behind him.

 Russell turned towards the center of the island.
 Where the black carbon cylinder had previously stood, was a hill.
 While it was mostly still pure white polymerized fullerene, the top was covered with a deep brown earth.
-He looked down at his feet and saw dozens of the robotic ants that had awoken him scurrying to and fro, carrying spheres of dirt.
+He looked down at his feet and saw hundreds of the robotic ants that had awoken him scurrying to and fro, carrying spheres of dirt.

 "Didn't like the look of the fullerene?" he asked.

 "Good luck growing anything on it," Vincent responded.

 Russell started walking up the hill.
-Before long, he spotted the water source - a tiny stream, flowing through a crease in the fullerene, ran from the top of the hill down to the sea.
+Before long, he spotted the water source - a tiny stream, flowing through a crease in the fullerene.
 "Hey Stacy!" he yelled.
-"Does this water have any endocrine disruptors in it?"
+"Does this water have any weird chemicals in it?"

 The group laughed.
 Russell dropped to his knees and drank greedily from the stream.
 When he was done, he climbed to the top of the hill to get a better look.
 The higher he climbed, the more the ground underneath his feet felt like real earth.
-The ants were terraforming the island from the top down.
+The ants were rapidly terraforming the island from the top down.

 He reached the top and looked out.
 The island was small - just a few hundred meters in diameter - and a perfect hexagon.
 Weird.
 He trudged back down to the others.
 Stacy had cleaned herself up, changed into a white sundress, and evidently roped Vincent into being her photographer.